raychuranirav/aws-bootcamp-cruddur-2023/journal/week1.md

 ![SNYK](assets/SNYK.jpg)

-* Launched an EC2 instance that has docker installed, and pull a container to demonstrate you can run your own docker processes.
+### Launched an EC2 instance that has docker installed, and pull both containers and ran crudder successfully inside ec2

 I created an ec2 instence with following user data